maainul/Java/src/README.md

 69. Spiral Order Traversal https://github.com/maainul/Java/tree/master/src/dataStructureAndAlgorithm/Tree/BinaryTree/traversal/_13_SpiralTreeTraversal
 70. Maximum Depth of a Binary tree https://github.com/maainul/Java/blob/master/src/interviewQuestions/_BinaryTree_FindMaximumHeightOfABinaryTree.md
 71. Print all leaves of a binary search tree? (solution) https://www.geeksforgeeks.org/print-leaf-nodes-left-right-binary-tree/
-72. Count a number of leaf nodes in a given binary tree? (solution)
+72. Count a number of leaf nodes in a given binary tree? (solution) https://www.geeksforgeeks.org/write-a-c-program-to-get-count-of-leaf-nodes-in-a-binary-tree/
-73. Question 57 : Write an algorithm to do level order traversal of binary tree?(BFS)
-74. Question 63 : How to find maximum element in binary tree..
+73. Question 63 : How to find maximum element in binary tree..https://www.geeksforgeeks.org/find-maximum-or-minimum-in-binary-tree/
 # BINARY SEARCH TREE
 78. Question 69 : Can you write an algorithm to insert a node in a binary search tree?
 79. Question 70 : Can you write an algorithm to delete a node in a binary search tree.